-7.69 .p2align[wl] abs-expr, abs-expr, abs-expr
+7.69 .p2align[wl] [abs-expr[, abs-expr[, abs-expr]]]

 Pad the location counter (in the current subsection) to a particular storage boundary.
 The first expression (which must be absolute) is the number of low-order zero bits the location counter must have after advancement.
-For example '.p2align 3' advances the location counter until it a multiple of 8.
+For example '.p2align 3' advances the location counter until it is a multiple of 8.
 If the location counter is already a multiple of 8, no change is needed.
+If the expression is omitted then a default value of 0 is used, effectively disabling alignment requirements.